Here's How Your Trade Raytheon Technologies Corporation (RTX) Aggressively Right Now

 RTX’s Market Performance

-RTX stocks went up by 3.88% for the week, with a monthly jump of 6.70% and a quarterly performance of 12.96%, while its annual performance rate touched 32.71%.
-The volatility ratio for the week stands at 1.74% while the volatility levels for the past 30 days are set at 1.92% for Raytheon Technologies Corporation.
-The simple moving average for the period of the last 20 days is 3.41% for RTX stocks with a simple moving average of 16.30% for the last 200 days.
+RTX stocks went down by -4.50% for the week, with a monthly drop of -2.06% and a quarterly performance of 13.04%, while its annual performance rate touched 22.98%.
+The volatility ratio for the week stands at 2.45% while the volatility levels for the past 30 days are set at 2.02% for Raytheon Technologies Corporation.
+The simple moving average for the period of the last 20 days is -1.94% for RTX stocks with a simple moving average of 10.54% for the last 200 days.

 Analysts’ Opinion of RTX